lit/lit/.changeset/new-news-count.md

 '@lit-labs/ssr': patch
 ---

-Make attribute handling case-insensitive as it is in the browser.
+Make attribute handling case-insensitive for custom element rendering as it is in the browser for HTML elements.